MangoD33/discord-player-youtube/README.md

-# discord-player-distube-extractor
+# Discord Player Distube Based Extractor

-A YouTube-only extractor for discord-player that uses the DisTube utilities under the hood:
+A extractor for discord-player that uses the DisTube utilities under the hood.

-Cookies are supported for age-restricted content.
+Only supports YouTube for now.
+May add support for other platforms in the future.

 ---